KyadaPavan/Learning-Front-End/README.md

 7) Practicals

-These are the basic college practicals that i perfomed.
+These are the basic college practicals that i perfomed and these practical are healpful to master HTML and basic of CSS.